-On 14 November 2017, the disreputable web site Neon Nettle published an unfounded report claiming that musician Jay-Z had espoused Satanic beliefs during a “backstage tirade” at the Smoothie King Center in New Orleans:
+On 14 November 2017, the disreputable web site Neon Nettle published an article reporting that musician Jay-Z had espoused Satanic beliefs during a "backstage tirade" at the Smoothie King Center in New Orleans:

 Hip Hop star Jay-Z has blasted traditional Christian values in an epic rant where he claims to be part of an exclusive club of "Smart people" who worships "our true lord; Satan."

 The billionaire rapper has also claimed that "God created Lucifer to be the bearer of truth and light, and that "Jesus never existed" but was merely a "tool created by smart people to control dumb people."

 During a backstage tirade at the Smoothie King Center in New Orleans on Friday, Jay Z pointed around the room saying, "Ya'll are being played."